saikitsune/Furchive/README.md

 Download the latest `FurchiveSetup-<version>.exe` from `installer/inno/output/` (or your release site) and run it.
 The installer will:
 - Install per-user under `%LOCALAPPDATA%\Programs\Furchive` (no admin required)
 - Install Microsoft Edge WebView2 Runtime if missing
+ - Detect .NET 8 Desktop Runtime; if not found, prompt to install a compatible .NET version

 ### From Source